plone/plone.app.robotframework/docs/source/robot.rst

 Learn more robot
 ================

-Robot Framework is a generic and independent test automation framework with its own expandable test syntax, test runner and test reporting tools.
+Robot Framework is a generic and independent test automation framework.
+It hasits own expandable test syntax, test runner and test reporting tools.
 Yet, because of its extensibility it's very pleasant to work with.

 Robot is all about running test clauses called **keywords**.
 Every test may contain one more keywords, which are run in serial -- usually until first of them fails.

 Keywords are defined in **keywords libraries** and as **user keywords**.
-Keyword libraries may be, for example, Python libraries or XML-RPC-services.
-User keywords are just composite lists of existing keywords -- also user keywords.
+Keyword libraries can Python libraries or XML-RPC-services.
+User keywords are lists of test clauses reusing existing keywords.
+User keywords may also re-use other user keywords.

-Because user keywords can also be composite of other user keywords, they make it possible to write tests in domain-specific language.

 Test suite
 ----------

-Robot tests are written in test suites, which are simply plain text files, usually ending with ``.txt``.
+Robot tests are written in test suites, which are plain text files, usually ending with ``.robot`` (or just ``.txt``).

 .. note::